What Shots Do Kittens Need?

 Here are the core vaccinations for kittens:

 Rhinotracheitis in cats is caused by a herpes virus.
-The virus creates an upper respiratory infection meaning in the nose, eyes, and throat.
-The symptoms will result in coughing and sneezing in conjuction with discharge from the nose and eyes.
-Some cats may act as carriers and never show symptoms, but still spread the virus to others.
+The virus creates an upper respiratory infection, meaning it affects the nose, eyes, and throat.
+The symptoms result in coughing and sneezing in conjunction with discharge from the nose and eyes.
+Some cats may act as carriers and never show symptoms but still spread the virus to others.
 Therefore, vaccinating becomes even more important as you may not know if a cat is infected or not.
 This makes up the ‘FVR’ in the FVRCP shot.

-Similar to rhinotracheitis, the calcivirus infects the upper respiratory system.
-Additionally, infection can cause ulcers in the mouth and on the nose.
+Similar to rhinotracheitis, calicivirus infects the upper respiratory system.
+Additionally, this infection can cause ulcers in the mouth and on the nose.
 These ulcers can be very painful and cause your kitten to stop eating.
-This virus is easily spread from cat to cat, but can also live in the environment for long periods of time.
-So your kitten can potentially get the virus without any cat to cat contact.
-This makes vaccinating extremely important, and makes up the ‘C’ in the FVRCP shot.
+This virus is easily spread from cat to cat, but it can also live in the environment for long periods of time.
+Therefore, your kitten can potentially get the virus without any cat-to-cat contact.
+This makes vaccinating extremely important.
+Calicivirus makes up the ‘C’ in the FVRCP shot.

-Often referred to as ‘feline distemper’, panleukopenia is actually closely related to parvo seen in our dog friends.
+Often referred to as ‘feline distemper,’ panleukopenia is actually closely related to parvo, the contagious virus seen in our dog friends.
 This virus kills rapidly dividing cells such as those in the intestines and bone marrow.
 Young kittens are especially susceptible and intensive treatment and nursing care is usually required for recovery.
-Vaccination is crucial for prevention and is the ‘P’ in the FVRCP shot.
+Vaccination is crucial for prevention.
+Panleukopenia is the ‘P’ in the FVRCP shot.